Dedetat/powerpuff-yourself/README.md

 #### [#35](https://github.com/Dedetat/powerpuff-yourself/pull/35/files) - Create a view
 > Do you know how old is our Powerpuffs now ?
  1. The best way to know is to add a `birthday` field to our model and then deduce the age from it 💡
- 2. Btw, you can assign a value to a field when you create the model 👍
+ 2. Btw, you can assign a value to a field when you create the model and mobx-state-tree will deduct the types like a grown up 👍
  3. Now we can create a view which computes the actual age of our powerpuff.
-Use `types.views` to describe it
+Use the function `views` on the model to describe it
- 4. Like actions, views take `self` as parameter and return an object of functions computing results
+ 4. Like actions, views is given a callback which takes `self` as parameter and return an object of functions computing results
  5. Here we write a simple getter to have the current age of the powerpuff and use it like an attribute
  6. Calling this view on the instance gives us the current age of the powerpuff 🎉